Blog Post

 Julius Kato Mutumba Native Engineer

-Julius joined PSPDFKit in 2021 as an Android engineer and is now the Cross-Platform Team Lead.
+Julius joined Nutrient in 2021 as an Android engineer and is now the Cross-Platform Team Lead.
 He has a passion for exploring new technologies and solving everyday problems.
 His daily tools are Dart and Flutter, which he finds fascinating.
 Outside of work, he enjoys movies, running, and weightlifting.

 Related products